 Airway/Respiration/Ventilation

-- Ventilation
+• Ventilation

-- Oxygenation
+• Oxygenation

 Trauma

-- Central Nervous System (CNS) Injury
+• Central Nervous System (CNS) Injury

 Medical

-- OB Emergencies
+• OB Emergencies

-- Infectious Diseases
+• Infectious Diseases

-- Psychiatric and Behavioral Emergencies
+• Psychiatric and Behavioral Emergencies

-- Toxicological Emergencies – Opioids
+• Toxicological Emergencies – Opioids

-- Neurological Emergencies – Seizures
+• Neurological Emergencies – Seizures

-- Endocrine Emergencies – Diabetes
+• Endocrine Emergencies – Diabetes

-- Immunological Emergencies
+• Immunological Emergencies

 Operations

-- Field Triage—Disasters/MCIs
+• Field Triage—Disasters/MCIs

-- EMS Provider Hygiene, Safety, and Vaccinations
+• EMS Provider Hygiene, Safety, and Vaccinations

-- EMS Culture of Safety
+• EMS Culture of Safety

 Cardiovascular

-- Post-Resuscitation Care
+• Post-Resuscitation Care

-- Stroke
+• Stroke

-- Cardiac Arrest
+• Cardiac Arrest

-- Pediatric Cardiac Arrest
+• Pediatric Cardiac Arrest

-Local or State Component: 4 Hours
+Local or State Component: 4 Credits

 If the agency and/or state EMS office requires specific education, that education may be entered into this section.
-If specific education is not specified, these required 4 hours are considered flexible but must be directly related to EMS patient care.Individual Component: 4 Hours
+If specific education is not specified, these required 4 credits are considered flexible but must be directly related to EMS patient care.

-The 4 hours required for the individual component are flexible but must be directly related to EMS patient care.This option enables you to demonstrate continued cognitive competency without documenting continuing education.
+The 4 credits required for the individual component are flexible but must be directly related to EMS patient care.

 Active or Inactive Status

-An inactive status is designated for Nationally Certified EMS Professionals who are currently not providing patient care at their certification level.
+An inactive status is designated for Nationally Registered EMS Clinicians who are currently not providing patient care at their certification level who is not affiliated with an agency, and who cannot obtain skills verification.
 For example, inactive status may be helpful for EMS professionals who:

-- are not actively engaged in an EMS service or healthcare/patient care activity;
+• Are not actively engaged in an EMS service or healthcare/patient care activity

-- are not actively treating patients at their certification level but are involved as educators, administrators or regulators; are unable to actively provide patient care for any variety of reasons - such as, moving, illness, pursuit of education, family responsibilities, etc.
+• Are unable to actively provide patient care for any variety of reasons - such as, moving, illness, pursuit of education, family responsibilities, etc.

 Inactive status is not for those unable to obtain and meet the educational requirements or those who have had limitations or revocation of a health care license.

-Registrants who request inactive status at the EMT level do not need to obtain verification of skills from their Training Officer/Supervisor.
-These registrants must complete all refresher, continuing education and CPR requirements.
-These registrants are eligible to recertify by examination if they so choose.
-CPR certification remains a requirement even for those who pass the examination and request Inactive Status.
+EMS clinicians who request inactive status at the EMT level do not need to obtain verification of skills from their Training Officer/Supervisor.
+These clinicians must complete all refresher and/or, continuing education requirements.
+These clinicians are eligible to recertify by examination if they so choose.

 Returning to Active Status

 Nationally Certified EMRs may request a return to active status at any time once they gain active affiliation with an EMS service.
-A request to return to active status must be accompanied by a completed Inactive to Active Registration form which may be downloaded here.Why Was I Audited?
+A request to return to active status can be sent to your agency’s training officer through your National Registry account or by completing the Inactive to Active form which may be downloaded here.

 Reinstatement Information